 Foundations in Dry Needling for Orthopedic Rehab and Sport Performance

 In this 25-hour lab-based course, the clinician will learn a diagnosis-focused approach to dry needling.
 The clinician will learn fundamental skills necessary for safe and proper needle insertion and removal, as well as effective strategies to manage commonly encountered pathologies in orthopedic and sport rehabilitation.
 Safety considerations are emphasized.
 Current science and research will be presented, along with a vast amount of clinical experience and pearls, allowing immediate application of dry needling into the clinicians’ professional practice.
-The use of cupping and intramuscular electrical stimulation will also be discussed, demonstrated and practiced in class.
+The use intramuscular electrical stimulation will also be discussed, demonstrated and practiced in class.

 Areas of the body to be covered in class include: